blueset/fitbit-schedule/README.md

 - [x] Countdown to the end of current event
 - [x] Countdown to the start of next event

-## Usage
-- Tap event block to show details
-- Swipe to the right to show countdowns
-- Tap the status bar to force refresh

 ## Screenshots

 | Versa | | |